 Bill would remove Illinois from multi-state voter database

-SPRINGFIELD, Ill.
-(AP) _ A measure is awaiting action from Illinois Gov. Bruce Rauner that would end the state’s participation in a controversial multi-state voter registration database.
+SPRINGFIELD, Ill. – A measure is awaiting action from Illinois Gov. Bruce Rauner that would end the state’s participation in a controversial multi-state voter registration database.

 The Chicago Tribune reports the Illinois House on Thursday approved the legislation and sent it to Rauner, whose spokeswoman called the vote “troubling.”
 Illinois is among several states re-evaluating the Interstate Voter Registration Crosscheck Program.
 Critics say the system doesn’t properly protect personal information.